 Craig has worked in local government (6 years) and regional development (16 years), including the last 14 years as CEO and Director of Regional Development for the Regional Development Australia Tasmania Committee.
 Over this period, Craig has worked with communities to support their strategic development, economic growth and improving social capacity.

 Craig has a Bachelor of Commerce (Marketing and International Business), Master of Business Management, is a graduate of the Tasmanian Leaders Program, and has also been awarded a Diploma for successfully completing the AICD Company Directors course.

 Craig was an elected member with the Meander Valley Council for 9 years, including the last 7 as mayor, having stepped down in October 2018.

 Craig has strong networks across Tasmania and a good understanding of the opportunities and challenges that community’s face.
-He is Chair of Ten Days on the Island, a board member of the Crimestoppers Tasmania, the Launceston Chamber of Commerce, the Rotary Club of Central Launceston, the Launceston City Football Club and is an active Hockey player.
+He is President of the Rotary Club of Central Launceston and a board member of the Crimestoppers Tasmania, the Launceston Chamber of Commerce and the Launceston City Football Club and is an active hockey player.